 Fellow Since 1992

-This profile was prepared when Gita Ramaswamy was elected to the Ashoka Fellowship in 1992.
+This description of Gita Ramaswamy's work was prepared when Gita Ramaswamy was elected to the Ashoka Fellowship in 1992.

 The New Idea